cantaloupe-project/cantaloupe/README.md

 * Add the `logging.*` keys from the sample configuration.
 * Add the `generate_https_links` key from the sample configuration.
+* Rename `HttpResolver.username` to `HttpResolver.auth.basic.username` in the
+  configuration.
+* Rename `HttpResolver.password` to `HttpResolver.auth.basic.secret` in the
+  configuration.

 ## 1.0-beta2 to 1.0-beta3